donl0/FilmBotRemake/README.md

 Film library Telegram bot with users system.
-Admin should uploat film with this plan:
+Admin should uploat film with this plan(add your tele id in admin model):
   1)send trailer with film name and year
   2)wait for approval from bot
   3)send '-'+film name and year with film file